check before: 2026-02-15

 User Experience Impact from High-Risk Call Warnings

-Users may experience interruptions and confusion due to high-risk call warnings, potentially leading to missed important calls or unnecessary call rejections.
+Users may experience interruptions and confusion due to high-risk call warnings appearing before answering calls, potentially leading to missed important communications or delays in response time.

 - roles: End Users, Helpdesk Staff